Hi, I'm Cristina Marie

 Finally, after 8 months of darkness, a light became visible once again.

 We made it to the end.
-We were stronger than ever, more grounded, more connected as husband and wife than ever before.
+We were stronger than ever, more grounded, and more connected as husband and wife than ever before.

-Once again, we held each other’s hands and began running towards our dream.
+Once again, we tightly held each other’s hands and began running towards our dream.
 With all of the lessons learned and held dearly from this time, we were ready to begin our next chapter in life.

 We packed our belongings, loaded up the boxes in a POD and moved to the Mountain West, where we currently live.